bwtakacy/pg_bulkload/README.md

 pg_bulkload
 ===========

-This is an alternative repository of pg_bulkload.
+This is an private repository of pg_bulkload.

-Though the original CVS repository  is well-known, I feel easy to use GIT to daily develop.
+The offical repo is https://github.com/ossc-db/pg_bulkload .
-The release of tar balls and RPMs is on pgfoundry :http://pgfoundry.org/projects/pgbulkload .
+The release of tar balls and RPMs is on there.

 -----------
 The maintenance branch is VERSION3_1_STABLE.
 This branch supports PostgreSQL 8.4 to 9.4.